Nebraska boosts RB group with commitment from USC transfer Markese Stepp

 Stepp, from Indianapolis, was considered a four-star prospect out of high school.
 Several other schools recruited Stepp this fall and at one point Wisconsin was considered perhaps the favorite to land his commitment.

-Stepp is listed at 6-foot and 235 pounds and is a powerful runner.
+Stepp is listed at 6 feet and 235 pounds, and is a powerful runner.
 His longest rush in three collegiate seasons was a 35-yarder last year against Washington.

+😤 @markese_stepp punches it in on 3rd down!@USC_FB takes the early 7-0 lead on Arizona pic.twitter.com/oCvsufCoeK— FOX College Football (@CFBONFOX) November 14, 2020

 He should have three seasons of eligibility remaining and is expected to be in Lincoln for the upcoming semester.
 A redshirt sophomore in 2020, Stepp is not a graduate transfer.
 The NCAA this week delayed a vote on a blanket one-time free transfer rule, meaning Stepp will need a waiver in order to be immediately eligible for Nebraska in 2021.
 He's certainly not alone.
 The NCAA is going to be faced with a wave of transfers who expected the one-year rule to pass in January.